melland5/If-I-could-I-would/README.md

-If I could I would make a cool game on a website.
+If I could I would make a chess database